An update on our pledge to better represent LGBTIQA+ people in our content

-We continue to look at ways we can work with more LGBT+ experts.
+We continue to look at ways we can work with more LGBTIQA+ experts.
 If this sounds like something you could help with, get in touch at email@example.com

 A look at the future

 Going forward, we want to maintain the momentum that we have built up over the past few months.
-We are excited to work with more LGBT+ writers, as well as with LGBT+ cover stars, and to continue to work on creating better media representation for all.
+We are excited to work with more LGBTIQA+ writers, as well as with LGBTIQA+ cover stars, and to continue to work on creating better media representation for all.